-All development will be expected to protect and enhance features of high nature conservation or landscape value where identified, including mature trees, established hedgerows, ponds and existing areas of woodland.
-Improvement of the connectivity between wildlife areas and green spaces will be encouraged to enhance the green infrastructure of the Parish.
+All development will be expected to protect and enhance features of significant nature conservation or landscape value where identified, including mature trees, established hedgerows, ponds and existing areas of woodland.

 A recurring theme throughout the consultation process has been the protection of the landscape and green or 'biodiversity' elements in the Parish.
 Many responses have stressed the importance of the environment and the need to ensure that development of whatever scale respects and wherever possible improves the local environment through appropriate measures.